CrowdStrike/foundry-js-blueprint-react/README.md

 ## UI development

-Included in this bluepring are some common css and React components you can use in your app.
-They're already styled to be consistent with the rest of Falcon and handle light and dark mode for you.
+Included in this blueprint are some common css and React components you can use in your app.
+They're already styled to be consistent with the rest of Falcon Console and handle light and dark mode for you.

 - [Shoelace](https://shoelace.style/frameworks/react) is already installed and we've also included [shoelace specific Falcon css](https://github.com/CrowdStrike/falcon-shoelace) to make the components provided by Shoelace look consistent with the rest of Falcon.